 Is Orgel Wealth Management right for you?

-If you are looking for a smaller, more intimate advisory practice where you know exactly how much you’ll pay and how much the firm will earn off your accounts, Orgel Wealth Management could suit your needs.
-The firm’s fees are lower than industry averages, and the firm’s rate includes additional services like retirement and education planning.
-Although the firm generally requires new clients to invest a minimum of $1 million, it will at its discretion waive that minimum requirement.
-In fact, the bulk of its current clients do not formally qualify as high net worth, according to the SEC.
+If you are looking for a smaller, more intimate advisory practice where you know exactly how much you’ll pay and how much the firm will earn off of your accounts, Orgel Wealth Management could suit your needs.
+The firm’s fees are lower than industry averages, and include additional services like retirement and education planning.
+Although the firm generally requires new clients to invest a minimum of $1 million, it will waive that minimum requirement at its discretion.
+In fact, the bulk of its current individual clients are not considered high net worth per the SEC’s definition.

-The firm’s single office in western Wisconsin, however, limits clients to those who are local to the area or willing to have a long-distance relationship with their financial advisor.
-Clients who do not want to custody their funds at Pershing, LLC should be prepared to pay additional fees than what the company publishes in its brochures.
+The fact that the firm only has two offices, however, limits clients to those who are local to the areas or willing to have a long-distance relationship with their financial advisor.
+Clients who do not want to custody their funds at Pershing, LLC, should be prepared to pay additional fees as well.
+As always, be sure to research multiple firms to ensure you find the right advisor for you.